Institute-of-Biomedical-Sciences/dynamic-cell-culture-drive/docs/frontend/README.md

-# New Harvest Control Software User Interface
+# Control Software User Interface

-The user interface for controlling New Harvest system and it's individual components.
+The user interface for controlling the system and it's individual components.
 Enables real-time component data, health monitoring and component control.

 ## Features